metio/terraform-provider-k8s/docs/data-sources/networking_k8s_aws_policy_endpoint_v1alpha1_manifest.md

 - `egress` (Attributes List) Egress is the list of egress rules containing resolved network addresses (see [below for nested schema](#nestedatt--spec--egress))
 - `ingress` (Attributes List) Ingress is the list of ingress rules containing resolved network addresses (see [below for nested schema](#nestedatt--spec--ingress))
-- `pod_isolation` (List of String) PodIsolation specifies whether the pod needs to be isolated for aparticular traffic direction Ingress or Egress, or both.
-If default isolation is notspecified, and there are no ingress/egress rules, then the pod is not isolatedfrom the point of view of this policy.
+- `pod_isolation` (List of String) PodIsolation specifies whether the pod needs to be isolated for a particular traffic direction Ingress or Egress, or both.
+If default isolation is not specified, and there are no ingress/egress rules, then the pod is not isolated from the point of view of this policy.
 This follows the NetworkPolicy spec.PolicyTypes.
 - `pod_selector` (Attributes) PodSelector is the podSelector from the policy resource (see [below for nested schema](#nestedatt--spec--pod_selector))
-- `pod_selector_endpoints` (Attributes List) PodSelectorEndpoints contains information about the podsmatching the podSelector (see [below for nested schema](#nestedatt--spec--pod_selector_endpoints))
+- `pod_selector_endpoints` (Attributes List) PodSelectorEndpoints contains information about the pods matching the podSelector (see [below for nested schema](#nestedatt--spec--pod_selector_endpoints))

 <a id="nestedatt--spec--policy_ref"></a>
 ### Nested Schema for `spec.policy_ref`